How to stop emotional eating - for good

-“The easiest way to stop emotional eating is to reconnect to your body’s natural appetite system,” says Dr Aria.
-“The more that we can move towards eating when we’re hungry and stopping when we’re full (but could still eat more), the less likely we will be to overeat.
-For most people, this will result in having three meals (and one or two snacks) per day.”
+“The easiest way to stop emotional eating is to reconnect to your body’s natural appetite system,” says Dr Campbell-Danesh.
+“The more that we can move towards eating when we’re hungry and stopping when we’re full, the less likely we will be to overeat.
+For most people, this will result in having three meals - and one or two snacks - per day.”
+These are just some of the ways you can learn how to eat less while still fuelling yourself up properly.

-Switching to a fibre-rich diet could also curb cravings.
-“Fibre flushes toxins and hormones through the body and keeps you fuller for longer,” says Bennett.
-Good sources include wholewheat pasta, whole grains, dark leafy veg, brown rice and tomatoes.
-Creating new habits can help too.
+Switching to a fiber-rich diet can also help.
+"It flushes toxins and hormones through the body, and keeps you fuller for longer,” says Bennett.
+Good sources include wholewheat pasta, whole grains, dark leafy vegetables, brown rice and tomatoes.
+Additionally don't fear fats.
+He recommends healthy fats rich in the benefits of omega-3 – such as salmon, nuts, avocado, coconuts and olives.
+Whatever the contents of your plate, you want to be nourishing yourself properly and warding off nutrient deficiency.

 Best healthy snacks to stop emotional eating

 Need something between meals?
-Dr Aria recommends sticking to “real” foods rather than “healthy” snack bars, to aid slow energy release and prevent blood sugar spikes.
-But remember to keep portions small.
+Dr Campbell-Danesh recommends sticking to 'real' foods rather than 'healthy' snack bars, to aid slow energy release and prevent blood sugar spikes.
+Here is some nutritious culinary inspiration:

 - Half a smashed avocado on one slice of sourdough